Universal Limits on Quantum Correlations: V. METROLOGICAL CEILINGS: THE QUANTUM FISHER INFORMATION

-The logarithmic negativity thus exemplifies the ``entanglement–type'' branch of the universal $\chi$–inequality.
-Its lower bound (\ref{eq:EN_floor}) originates solely from positivity geometry and is saturated by Gaussian states.
-It establishes a minimal entanglement content compatible with a given level of correlation as quantified by $\chi$.
-The next section applies the same geometric principle to ``information–type'' measures, deriving an upper bound (ceiling) for the quantum Fisher information that remains finite even in all–to–all connected systems.
+\textit{Network generalizations.} The same structure persists in multimode optical networks, atomic ensembles, and continuous–variable architectures.
+The invariant $\chi$ reduces the full correlation spectrum to a single scalar quantity that governs the minimum entanglement compatible with positivity.
+The floor (\ref{eq:EN_floor}) therefore applies broadly across Gaussian and non-Gaussian states sharing the same covariance matrix.

-\section{V. METROLOGICAL CEILINGS: THE QUANTUM FISHER INFORMATION}
+\section{V.~METROLOGICAL CEILINGS: THE QUANTUM FISHER INFORMATION}

-The dual of the entanglement floor is the \emph{metrological ceiling}.
+The dual of the entanglement floor is a universal \emph{metrological ceiling}.
 Information–capacity measures such as the quantum Fisher information (QFI) quantify the ultimate sensitivity of a quantum state to infinitesimal parameter displacements.
-Because these quantities are concave with respect to convex mixtures and decrease as correlations grow beyond the positivity interior, they belong to the ``decreasing'' class of measures described by Eq.~(\ref{eq:ceilings}).
-They therefore admit \emph{upper bounds}—metrological ceilings— that follow directly from the universal $\chi$–inequality.
+Because these measures are concave under mixtures and typically decrease as correlations drive the state toward the positivity boundary, they belong to the “decreasing’’ class governed by Eq.~(\ref{eq:ceilings}).
+In this section we derive closed forms for the resulting metrological ceilings in SU(2) and SU(1,1) systems and show how positivity geometry reproduces familiar limits such as the Cramér–Rao and Heisenberg scalings.